 - The update will allow users to opt-out of having their activity tracked across other companies’ apps and websites.

 - Prepare for this update now because the implementation date is expected to be in early 2021.
-We have already seen an impact on reported conversions in January, based on updates Facebook has made to prepare.

 - Take these four steps to prepare for this industry-altering change: